tmds/Tmds.DBus/README.md

 Task<ObjectPath[]> GetDevicesAsync();
 ```

 This method is returning an `ObjectPath[]`.
-Thes paths refer to other objects of the D-Bus service.
+These paths refer to other objects of the D-Bus service.
 We can use these
 paths with `CreateProxy`.
 Instead, we'll update the method to reflect it is returning `IDevice` objects.

 ```C#